Darwinkel/darwinkel.net/apology.md

 ## Mythopoetic Stoic Absurdism as a Psychological Strategy

 Mythopoetic Stoic Absurdism is ultimately a framework for living, not believing.
 It integrates the Stoic art of emotional self-regulation, the existential commitment to self-authored meaning, and the narrative coherence offered by symbolic imagination.
-Every component is grounded in respected streams of psychology and cognitive neuroscience.
+Every component is grounded in respected streams of psychology and cognitive science.

 By fostering emotional flexibility, inner coherence, and value-guided action, MSA offers a resilient posture in the face of an unpredictable and often indifferent world.
 It does not promise salvation, but it does offer a compass: rational, poetic, and psychologically pragmatic.